Qhj-123/fig-dataset/README.md

 5.The dataset is

-MobileNetV3-SE.pth is training optimal model data.
+MobileNetV3-SE.pth is the optimal model data.

 Dataset is fishdata , including four kinds of classification , 'strong','medium','week','none'.